rkaunismaa/crewai-Playground/README.md

  OK Nice!
 I got the crew working with Ollama running locally!
 I am guessing getting it to work against KAUWITB should be as easy as setting the ip ...

+ ## Wednesday, November 20, 2024

+ So I am attempting to run the demo_app against LMStudio locally, and it runs without errors, even though I do not have LMStudio running!
+OK!
+It is still using the OpenAI API for this!
+Wow! ... good to know!

+ OK That's interesting!
+CrewAI will spin up the ollama model if it is not already running!
+And the model value set in crew.py DOES drive which model gets loaded, NOT what is set in .env ...

+ OK.
+Gonna start using LangTrace.
+Created a new account using my google account.

+ 11) pip install langtrace-python-sdk

+ OK.
+So I've messed something up here.
+The crewai code that generated the demo-app wrote into a python virtual environment, so I don't need to be using mamba or conda for this stuff.
+I am gonna torch everything (except this repostory) and start over.

+ Whelp, turns out there was no need for this!
+[Default CrewAI virtual environment - Conflict with Conda](https://community.crewai.com/t/default-crewai-virtual-environment-conflict-with-conda/1116) The LangTrace stuff is now working!
+Great!